firstcontributions/first-contributions/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behaviour that contributes to creating a positive environment
+Examples of behaviour that contribute to creating a positive environment
 include:

 *   Using welcoming and inclusive language.